rohitg00/DevOps_Books/README.md

 # Open - Source Contribution

-* This repository is new.
-If you want to contribute.
+* If you want to contribute, This repository is in build.
+Feel free to do.
-* Help needed for Alignment of books, and Readme.m creation with proper contributing guidelines.
+* Help needed for Alignment of books, and Readme.md creation with proper contributing guidelines.

 ## Thanks